johnmccrae/PSNow/readme.md

 ### Sign your code with a self-signed certificate

-You can sign your code on a Windows device right now but Linux or OSX.
-The PKI module support isn't there yet.
+You can sign your code on a Windows device right now but not Linux or OSX.
+The PKI module support isn't there yet for PS Core on non-windows platforms.
 If you get an Unknown error it might be because your self-signed certificate isn't trusted in the Root Certificate store.
 While New-SelfSignedCertificate won't let you store in the Root store, you can do it with Export/Import-Certificate

 ```powershell
 ./Build/Build.ps1 -tasklist sign